 Sussex County Tax Calculator 2026

-Estimate your property taxes in Sussex County quickly using our easy-to-use tax calculator.
-Enter your property’s market value, select the municipality and property type, and apply any applicable credits to see your estimated tax.
+Estimate your property taxes in Sussex County quickly using our easy to use tax calculator.
+Enter your property’s market value, select the municipality and property type, and apply any applicable Statutory Deductions to see your estimated tax.

 How to Use the Calculator